mahavedalla/mahavedalla/docs/questions/satta/when-does-life-beginz..md

+---
-# When does life beginz.
+Question: When does life begin.
 Answer in Brief: -
  Category: Satta
 Sutta References: MN 38